-- 1. A wide choice, type and mix of housing will be provided to meet the needs of different groups in the community including families with children, older people and people with disabilities.
-The market homes in developments of 10 or more homes will consist of:

-- a.
-At least 30% 1 or 2 bedroom homes;

-- b.
-At least 30% 3 bedroom homes;

-- c.
-At least 30% 4 or more bedroom homes;

-- d.
-With a 10% flexibility allowance that can be added to any of the above categories taking account of local circumstances.

-- 2. Section 1 is subject to:

-- e.
-The housing mix of affordable homes in all developments being determined by local housing needs evidence.

-- 2a.
-The mix of market homes to be provided on sites of 9 or fewer homes taking will take account of local circumstances. - 3.
-All affordable homes and 1 in every 20 market homes in a development will be built to meet the Lifetime Homes Standard. - 4.
-Developments including specialist accommodation for the elderly (with or without care) will not be subject to the housing mix set out in section 1 and will demonstrate appropriate design standards. - 7.24 In order to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, it is important that we plan for a mix of housing based on the needs of different groups in the community.
+- A wide choice, type and mix of housing will be provided to meet the needs of different groups in the community including families with children, older people, those seeking starter homes, people wishing to build their own homes and people with disabilities.
+The market homes in developments of 10 or more homes will consist of: - a.
+At least 30% 1 or 2 bedroom homes: - b.
+At least 30% 3 bedroom homes; - c.
+At least 30% 4 or more bedroom homes; - d.
+With a 10% flexibility allowance that can be added to any of the above categories taking account of local circumstances. - 2.
+Section 1 is subject to: - e.
+The housing mix of affordable homes (except starter homes) in all developments being determined by local housing needs evidence. - f.
+The mix of market homes to be provided on sites of 9 or fewer homes will take account of local circumstances. - g.
+On all sites of 20 or more dwellings, and in each phase of strategic sites, developers will supply dwelling plots for sale to self and custom builders.
+Where plots have been made available and appropriately marketed for at least 12 months and have not been sold, the plot(s) may either remain on the market or be built out by the developer. - 3.
+All affordable homes and 1 in every 20 market homes in a development will be built to meet the Lifetime Homes Standard. - 7.24 In order to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, it is important that we plan for a mix of housing based on the needs of different groups in the community.
 The high cost of housing locally also affects the size of home that many people can afford, even if their preference would be for a larger property, and it is important to provide for everyone's needs and help create mixed and balanced communities.
+The Council will encourage the creation of sites for starter homes within the district so that first time buyers are given more opportunities to live in the district.
+Also the Council will support those people wishing to build their own homes.
 The private rented sector plays an essential role in the housing market.
+The

-The Census 2011 identifies a tenure change to private rented of 3.1% from the Census 2001 for South Cambridgeshire.
+Census 2011 identifies a tenure change to private rented of 3.1% from the Census 2001 for South Cambridgeshire.
 Affordability within the private sector is a major concern for the District.
 The increase in size of deposit required for both market and shared ownership means there is likely to be a significant demand for private rented accommodation from low to middle income households.
 We will support the private rented sector to grow through build to let, to meet the growing demand for rented homes as part of the market element of housing developments.